 They barricaded an outward-opening door by stacking tables and chairs against it.
 Aside from making a lot of noise, the tables and chairs did not secure the classroom.

 Outward-opening doors are a standard in public spaces.
 It is part of building codes against fires and accessibility for disabled people.
-These doors are difficult to barricade; which is why we need lockdown devices for these doors.
+These doors are challenging to barricade, which is why we need lockdown devices for these doors.

 Others also pointed out that the teacher and students created noise in doing so.
-Noise creates attention; which anyone should avoid during an active shooter situation.
+The noise draws attention, which anyone should avoid during an active shooter situation.